merely-useful/py-rse/index.md

 bin     data    results
 ```

-But if we add the `-a` flag to show everything,
+but if we add the `-a` flag to show everything,
 we can see that Git has created a hidden directory within `zipf` called `.git`:\index{Git!.git directory}

 ```bash